1. Colorado Oil and Gas Conservation Commission (COGCC) rulemaking: Wildlife Series (1200)

 3. Recovering America’s Wildlife Act has been reintroduced on April 22, 2021.
 Please urge your representative to sign onto this important bill (H.R.
 2773).

+It is a bold effort to reverse America’s wildlife crisis.
 Recovering America’s Wildlife Act will address this with a once in a generation investment to fund wildlife recovery efforts in each state including Colorado.
 The Colorado Wildlife Action Plan lists 55 “tier 1” species of greatest conservation need and an overall 159 such species.
-76 members of Congress already have signed onto the bill.
-We are working to gain support among each of Colorado’s 7 Representatives.
+Last year the bill gained 185 co-sponsors in the House including including Colorado Representatives Ed Perlmutter and Joe Neguse and Diana DeGette.

 We hope that shovel-ready jobs such as habitat restoration, invasive species removal and other conservation and recreations efforts to help jump start the economy will be important.

 4. South Park lands managed by BLM – the draft plan was issued in June 2019 and finalizing the plan is on Pause pursuant to the President’s Executive Order.

 We are hopeful that iconic South Park area of the plan it will reflect most of the recommendations that CWF, Park County and other stakeholders have urged since the BLM planning process began in 2015.
 Pursuant to the Pause, CWF has developed alist of proposed improvements to the draft.